SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 ![](assets/chapter-4-2-images/02.Trip-02.png)

-Similar to the example in the previous task, we can initialize variables with some of the output results, in order to spare additional initialization.
+Similar to the example in the previous problem, we can initialize variables with some of the output results, in order to spare additional initialization.

 When examining once again the requirements, we notice that the decision of where the vacation will take place depends on the **amount of the budget** we receive as input data, i.e., in our logic, we have two cases:
 * If the budget is **less than or equals** a particular value.